Conduent Breach Exposes Data From Government Programs

 Support data minimization laws — Government agencies should only share the minimum data necessary

-is assumed and your data is a line item. --- Related: National Public Data: 2.9 Billion Records
+risk. —- Related: National Public Data: 2.9 Billion Records

 10 Billion Password Buffet